JorelAli/CommandAPI/docssrc/src/customarguments.md

 -----

-By using a `CustomArgument` (as opposed to a simple `StringArgument` and overriding its suggestions), we are able to provide a much more powerful form of error handling (automatically handled inside the argument), and we can reuse this argument for other commands.
+By using a `CustomArgument` (as opposed to a simple `StringArgument` and replacing its suggestions), we are able to provide a much more powerful form of error handling (automatically handled inside the argument), and we can reuse this argument for other commands.

 </div>